 Lunch revolves around salads, soups, hamburgers and chicken burgers.

-All three rooms offer the same four-course menu with set choices on one side and nightly changing theme selections on the other.
+All of the dining rooms offer the same four-course menu with set choices on one side and nightly changing theme selections on the other.
 For example, after I left the port of Marseille, there were delicious buttery snails being served (if you haven’t tried them yet, I urge you to try – they’re like cheesy mushrooms!)

 You can expect to find things like poached seafood and avocado, grilled vegetables, tortellini, spinach soup, New York strip, lobster or spaghetti and classic ice-cream, chocolate cake or fruits for dessert.